astamm/fdacluster/README.md

 <!-- badges: end -->

 The [**fdacluster**](https://astamm.github.io/fdacluster/) package
-provides implementations of the popular $k$-means and hierarchical agglomerative clustering (HAC) methods for functional data.
+provides implementations of the $k$-means, hierarchical agglomerative and DBSCAN clustering methods for functional data.
 Variability in functional data is intrinsically divided into three components:
 *amplitude*, *phase* and *ancillary* variability.
 The first two sources of variability can be captured with a dedicated statistical analysis that integrates a *curve alignment* step.
 The $k$-means and HAC